 Rehab is for those ready to do the work involved, but need the help to physically feel better, detox, and get the therapy insights needed to move forward productively.

 - Programmes of treatment which are extreme in nature and which tend to be geared towards one form of therapy or approach.
-Clinics nowadays are mostly geared to a broad perspective to how best to treat addictive behaviours, without recourse to religious philosophy or other similar strictures.
+The majority of rehab clinics favour a broader approach which takes into account all routes to recovery and don’t insist that religious adherence is required.